sandstorm/caddy-nats-bridge/README.md

 This might especially make sense together with Caddy extensions like [FrankenPHP](https://github.com/dunglas/frankenphp), so we could generate replies without even needing to send out a HTTP message again.

+Further feature ideas:

+- Publish Caddy Request Logs to NATS
+- use NATS KV as storage for Caddy (e.g. for certificates)

 **Thanks**

 Thanks to Derek Collison and the NATS team for building such a great project, and same to